pillager86/pleasantmerchant/README.md

 # pleasantmerchant
 Inventory system that will use AI to predict sales.
+Uses Django.